-This is how we do wasp controlEverything is done in one sitting.
-The pest controller will simply inject a potent powder within the hive itself, which will paralyse and kill the insects.
+This is how we do wasp controlEverything is done in a single visit.
+The pest controller will inject a potent powder within the hive itself, which will paralyse and kill the insects.
 If the wasp nest can't be reached, then the specialist will use an extendable spraying wand to treat the nest from a safe distance and eliminate the wasps.

 |Service Type||Fantastic Club price||Standard price|

 The price rates are only valid for residential properties.

 The prices are not affected by any extra fees besides parking and congestion (where applicable).

 Upon examination, the technician can treat additional wasp nests found on your property on a discounted price of £35.

 £50 additional charge on all night jobs (night job is considered between 8pm and 5am appointment time).

 Because of immense interest, we are constrained to include a 10% surcharge for pest control bookings during the weekends.